amirkarimi/openfaas-scala-afterburn/README.md

 faas-cli build -f openfaas.yml && faas-cli deploy -f openfaas.yml
 ```

+* Navigate to `http://127.0.0.1:8080/ui/` and run `scala_fastburn` function

 ## Run watchdog locally

-This is useful for testing/debugging:
+This is useful for testing/debugging purposes.

+To run the watchdog locally:

 * Build and copy `of-watchdog` and `JAR` file as described in last section.